Saturn-Coorp/Saturn-ENAETEC/README.md

 ## Additional functions

 + Validate the CPF.
-+ Validate the data using @hapi/joi
++ Validate the data using joi
 + Is generated a code and the citizen can check the report status like the deliver services.
 ---
 ## Observations